Creators Blog Monetization & Paywalls

 The structure

 Annual plans appear most often.
 Annual plans show up on 28–44% of paywalls across categories.
 Health & Fitness leads at 44%.
-Weekly plans vary widely by category — Photo & Video apps show weekly plans 33% of the time, while Travel shows them only 10.5%.
+Weekly plans vary widely — Photo & Video apps show weekly plans 33% of the time, while Travel shows them only 10.5%.

 The UI elements